JJ Foodservice (company)

 JJ Foodservice (founded as JJ Fast Food Distribution Limited) is a UK-based foodservice wholesaler and distributor.
-The company supplies food, beverages, packaging, and cleaning products to restaurants, takeaways, cafes, mobile caterers, schools, local authorities, and household consumers.
-Customers can purchase online, in-branch, or via the company’s app.
+The company supplies food, beverages, packaging, and cleaning products to restaurants and household consumers.
 The business is open to both trade and the public.

 History

-JJ Foodservice was founded in 1988 by entrepreneur Mustafa Kiamil, who opened the company’s first warehouse in Hornsey, North London.
+JJ Foodservice was founded in 1988 by entrepreneur Mustafa Kiamil, who opened the company's first warehouse in Hornsey, North London.
 The company's roots can be traced to 1982 when Kiamil started a burger bar named Jenny's Burgers, which expanded into a chain.
-Kiamil struggled to find reliable tinned and fresh suppliers, so he established a catering delivery business, which soon began supplying other independent restaurants.
-Over time, the company expanded across the UK and now operates twelve branches, including the most recent 38,000sq ft Wimbledon site opened in 2024.
+To support the chain, Kiamil established a catering delivery business, which soon began supplying other independent restaurants.

 JJ Foodservice self-funded its growth and owns its buildings, vehicles, and equipment outright.
 Growth came through a combination of branch expansion, investment in proprietary technology, and strategic acquisitions.
-In 2024, it acquired London-based Gatelands Supplies to strengthen its presence in the Asian restaurant sector.
+In 2024, it acquired London-based Gatelands Supplies to target the Asian restaurant sector.

-The organisation has developed and bought its own-brand product range to market.

-In 2020, JJ Foodservice introduced a home delivery service, JJ Home, to supply household consumers and shielding groups during the COVID-19 pandemic.
-The company donated free meals to hospitals and care homes and was listed as an alternative supplier on the Cystic Fibrosis Trust website.
+The company has donated free meals to hospitals and care homes.

+JJ Foodservice launched its own-brand web shop featuring 40+ premium brands and 500+ products in September 2022.
+In the year ending March 2022, more than a third of total sales (36%) came from own-brand products which represented a 20% increase year on year.

-In 2024 during the inflationary wave, JJ Foodservice launched a Mix & Save promotion for restaurants with key brands including P&G Professional, Britvic and Coca Cola.
-In 2025, JJ won National Wholesaler of the Year in The Grocer's Gold Awards which recognized its introduction of "new and innovative own brand products".
+In 2024 during the inflationary wave, JJ Foodservice launched its Mix & Save program for restaurants with key brands including P&G Professional, Britvic and Coca-Cola.

 Operations

-In the financial year ended 31 March 2024, the company reported turnover of £249.59 million with £15 million profit before tax.
-The company has over 800 employees.
+In the financial year ended 31 March 2025, the company reported turnover of £243,411,300 and net income of £11,423,564.
+The company has over 800 employees and owns 12 branches as of 2024.

 JJ has invested in digital services and automation.
 In 2009, it launched online ordering, and by 2025, self-service kiosks were rolled out in all branches.
 75% of sales are generated online.

-To address driver shortages, the Group has aimed to fill the gap by broadening its talent pool with a recruitment campaign to encourage more women to become HGV drivers.
-It has also recruited from outside the UK, specifically Poland.
+To address driver shortages, the Group encourages more women to become HGV drivers.
+It has also recruited from Poland.
 The company equips its truck drivers with devices to track vehicle location, delivery completion, and stock distribution.

-Branches

-JJ operates twelve branches across the UK.
-All are equipped with solar panels (10,387 in total), which generated over 4.1 million kWh of energy in 2024 – covering up to 40% of energy consumption and offsetting more than 900 tonnes of CO₂.
+Own-brand products

+JJ Foodservice has over 600 products out of 4000 total SKUs in its own-label range, including award-winning foods and drinks.
+Categories include oils, desserts, potato products, rice, fish, seafood, bakery, herbs and spices, and sustainable packaging.
+JJ Foodservice won across five categories at the CCM Chefs' Own-Brand Awards 2025/6.
+At the 2024 The Grocer New Product Awards, JJ's olive oil won and in 2025, their crunchy chips won.
+In 2026, JJ Foodservice won awards for three of its own-brand products in the Guild of Fine Food's Great Taste Awards.

+Awards